 Another common feature of jardinières is the practical addition of a liner, to protect the silverware from tarnishing and from directly coming into contact with the water and erosive elements that would be present in the plants which were on display.

-Antique silver jardinières are a wonderful way top dress any table, and with the advent of centrepieces for formal dining and wedding celebrations, we predict that the term, ‘jardiniére’ will become far more well known in the near future!
+Antique silver jardinières are a wonderful way to dress any table, particularly for formal dining and wedding celebrations.

 Jodie Smith – Copywriter